jeremy1392/rankiteo/CyberRisk-RankAI-version1/Readme.md

 ### **RiskMind AI: Precision Insights**

-The first public release, RiskMind AI, represents the culmination of all prior developments.
+RiskMind AI represents the culmination of all prior developments.
 It combines **transformer-based learning**, **quantile predictions**, and **contextual adaptability** into a single, robust tool.
 With user-friendly outputs and actionable insights, RiskMind AI is designed to empower decision-makers to mitigate cyber risks effectively.

 **Key Features**:
 - Full-featured **predictive modeling** with quantile-based severity predictions.